-The Steward reviews the comments, prepares responses to the comments, revises the draft ISPM and submits them to the IPPC Secretariat10.
+The Steward reviews the comments and discussion papers, prepares responses to the comments received through the OCS, revises the draft ISPM and submits them to the IPPC Secretariat10.
 These are made available to the SC.
-Taking the comments into account, the SC-7 or TP (for draft DPs or draft PTs) revises the draft ISPM and recommends it to the SC.
+Taking the comments into account, the SC-7 or TP (for draft DPs or draft PTs or draft Commodity Standards or Glossary terms) revises the draft ISPM and recommends it to the SC.